GoekeLab/bioinformatics-workflows/snakemake/README.md

     - `snakemake --cores [numcores] results/salmon/quant/ results/fastqc/`
     - For example, to run with 2 cores the command would be:
     - `snakemake --cores 2 results/salmon/quant/ results/fastqc/`

+## Notes and Contribution
+This pipeline is a minimal example of using snakemake.
+We welcome contributions to the documentation and workflow, please create an issue or submit a pull request!